 For my part, one way I often use Agile metrics is to provide insights during a retrospective.
-To measure how I’m improving over time, I track metrics for the tickets I’ve completed, the amount of story points completed, and the amount of returns I’ve had from QA.
+To measure how I’m improving over time, I track metrics for the tickets I’ve completed, the number of story points completed, and the number of returns I’ve had from QA.
 Crucially, this also helps me remember the tickets I’ve worked on and how they went.
-Like most developers, I tend to switch focus once a ticket passes and can find it hard to retain the details when it’s time to review a cycle or perform a project post mortem.
+Like most developers, I tend to switch focus once a ticket passes and can find it hard to retain the details when it’s time to review a cycle or perform a project post-mortem.

 You will of course come up with your own, but I have found these example questions (and related Agile metrics) can help self-improvement:

 - Where has my time been spent?
 I find it interesting to look back on this.
 The time I actually spend on high-priority work drives velocity, productivity and helps me estimate delivery dates with more confidence.

 - How actively am I contributing towards ticket creation to improve quality?

 - How much impact have I had?
 How much work did I get done and what was it?